Postgraduate Certificate in Advanced Ageing and Frailty Studies

 - Transitions between care settings including hospital discharge planning processes

-- The above practical sessions will culminate in a session where the student will have an opportunity to integrate a variety of clinical assessments via a simulated Comprehensive Geriatric Assessment.
+- The virtual practical sessions will culminate in a session where the student will have an opportunity to integrate a variety of clinical assessments via a simulated Comprehensive Geriatric Assessment.

-- Students will undergo practical tutorials on components of frailty assessment in a clinical environment.
+- Students will undergo vertical practical tutorials on components of frailty assessment in a simulated clinical environment.

-- Students will also undertake virtual workshops on implementing frailty services in their clinical practice.
+- Students will undertake virtual workshops on implementing frailty services in their clinical practice.

-The content of this module will be delivered through 7 practical tutorials and 3 virtual tutorials on Tuesday afternoons (3 – 5pm) throughout semester 2.
+The content of this module will be delivered through virtual tutorials on Tuesday afternoons (3 – 5pm Irish Standard Time) throughout semester 2.

 Module 4: Quantitative Analytical Tools for Ageing and Frailty (10 ECTs; Semester 2)